 We offer courses in 4 levels: College Preparatory B, College Preparatory A, Honors, and Advanced Placement.

 - College Preparatory B (CPB) is only offered for Spanish 1, Part 1 and Spanish 1,

 Part 2.
 This is a guided and structured sequence for learning communicative skills for

 the beginning levels of Spanish.

 - College Preparatory A (CPA) is offered in French through French 3, in Latin through Latin 2, and in Spanish through Spanish 4.
 These courses work at a faster pace and require more independent learning from you as a student in the development of your language skills.

-- Advanced Placement (AP) is offered in French and Spanish Language.
+- Advanced Placement (AP) is offered in French and Spanish.
 The material covered is equivalent to a third year college course.
 These courses require a substantial amount of independent work.
 Both courses prepare you for the Advanced Placement Exams offered in May.